J. David Bleich: Early life and education

+Bleich is a Woodrow Wilson Fellow, a postdoctoral fellow at the Hastings Center, and fellow of the Academy of Jewish Philosophy.
+He received his rabbinic ordination from Yeshiva Torah Vodaath, and advanced ordination (Yadin Yadin) from rabbis Moshe Feinstein and Mendel Zaks.
+Bleich was a close student of the late rabbi Yaakov Kamenetsky.

+Publications

-Bleich is the author of Contemporary Halakhic Problems (seven volumes); Bioethical Dilemmas: A Jewish Perspective (two volumes); Jewish Bioethics (a collection of essays, which he co-edited with Fred Rosner); With Perfect Faith: Foundations of Jewish Belief; Time of Death in Jewish Law; Judaism and Healing; The Philosophical Quest; and DNA in Halakhah.
+Bleich is the author of Contemporary Halakhic Problems (eight volumes); Bioethical Dilemmas: A Jewish Perspective (two volumes); Jewish Bioethics (a collection of essays, which he co-edited with Fred Rosner); With Perfect Faith: Foundations of Jewish Belief; Time of Death in Jewish Law; Judaism and Healing; The Philosophical Quest: Of Philosophy, Ethics, Law and Halakhah; and DNA in Halakhah.
 He has written a book about the blessing on observing the sun return to the original position it occupied at creation (Bircas Hachamah, updated in 2009: ISBN 978-0-89906-175-7).
 In Hebrew, he has published Be-Netivot ha-Halakhah (four volumes).
 His Ph.D. thesis is Providence in the late medieval Jewish philosophy (NYU, 1974).
-He has written extensively on the applications of Jewish law to contemporary social issues and on the interface of Jewish law and the American legal system.
+He has written extensively on the applications of Jewish law to contemporary social issues and on the interface of Jewish law and the U.S. legal system.
 He serves as the long-standing contributor of the survey of halakhic literature for Tradition: A Journal of Orthodox Jewish Thought.

-Yeshiva University

-Bleich holds the position of rosh kollel for the Yadin Yadin Kollel (Institute for the Study of Jewish Monetary Law) in Yeshiva University.
-Additionally, he gives a Chullin/Yoreh Deah course (Jewish dietary laws) in RIETS, as well as a few courses in Jewish Philosophy in IBC.

-Yorkville Synagogue

-Bleich has been the rabbi (Jewish spiritual leader) of the Yorkville Synagogue, located in Manhattan for over 45 years.
-He teaches Talmud classes on Shabbat.
-He also teaches Jewish halakhic or philosophical issues in a program every other Sabbath.
-The topic usually is related to the subject matter of the weekly Torah portion.